-I am more of a coffee drinker, but I do enjoy an occasional cup of chai.
+I am more of a coffee drinker, but I do enjoy an occasional cup of Indian chai.
 Especially when I make things like pakora, or paratha (Indian pan-fried flatbread).
-I don’t know when and how my love for coffee started because my parents were always tea drinkers.
-Tea was made multiple times a day in my parent’s house.
+When I was growing up, it was made multiple times a day in my parent’s house.
 Whenever we’d visit relatives in India, we would have it served to us in every house we visited.

-In my opinion, a perfect cup of chai needs whole spices and loose leaf tea leaves.
+In my opinion, this drink needs whole spices to make it perfect.
 I prefer not to use ground spices.
 Believe me, once you try this method, you’ll love it.

-– 1 cinnamon stick (about an inch long)
+- 1 cinnamon stick – 1 inch long

 - 2 whole cloves